StefanScott/urweb-colorThing_Fk/README.md

 CONSTRAINT Tabl_isof_Color FOREIGN KEY Color REFERENCES color(Id)
 ```

-It also makes the following further simplifications:
+It also makes the following additional simplifications:

 - no sequence or auto-increment (ie, the user has to select the primary key)